WowzaMediaSystems/wse-plugin-builder/README.md

 * **Modular development** — Extend Wowza Streaming Engine functionality using custom Java classes and interfaces.
 * **Cross-platform setup** — Works seamlessly on Windows, Linux, and macOS.

----

 ## Prerequisites

 Before you begin, make sure you have:

-* [ ] A Wowza Streaming Engine license key.
+* A Wowza Streaming Engine license key.
-* [ ] Install and run Docker Desktop [https://www.docker.com/products/docker-desktop/], which includes the Docker Engine and the Docker Compose plugin.
+* Install and run [Docker Desktop](https://www.docker.com/products/docker-desktop/), which includes the Docker Engine and the Docker Compose plugin.

----

 ## Installation

-Clone the repository:
+Clone the repository and change to that directory:

 ```bash
 git clone git@github.com:WowzaMediaSystems/wse-plugin-builder.git